Jayanth2209/Mini-Task-3/Project 2.md

 Here we are using 19 IMUs whereas an Arduino UNO/Nano have only 14 digital pins.
 There are two ways to solve this:
 ##### 1) Using Mega Versions:
 Arduino Mega 2560 Microcontroller has 54 digital I/O pins and hence all 19 IMUs can be comfortably interfaced.
 Advantages : Mega 2560 has higher flash memory (256kB) compared to Uno and can hence support a hefty code.
 It also has the most SRAM space with 8kb i.e. 4X more than the Uno.
-It also has 4X more EEPROM than the Uno
+It also has 4X more EEPROM than the Uno.
+Because it processess data faster than the Uno/Micro versions of Arduino, Delay in information of the data could be reduced.
 Disadvantages : It is large in size and is also more expensive (around 700 INR) than Arduino UNO (around 250 INR)

 ##### 2) Using GPIO Expander: